lstanard/american-spoon/readme.md

 1. Responsive updates to the Stores page (some layout issues while scaling down betwee 640px-980px)
 2. Browser testing (need lots of PC testing, IE9 and up only)
 3. Check for consistency with border colors, move to a variable
+ - Jake is going to provide a style guide for this
 4. Header/navigation styling clean-up (responsive updates as needed)
 5. Home/Shop page lazy load in products (mobile most importantly)
 6. Home page Instagram feed (hold until further feedback)